rkotze/rkotze.github.io/_posts/2018-04-26-async-await-promise-testing.md

 });
 ```

-Use the `done` callback in the `it` function to tell the framework the test is completed.
+Above uses the `done` callback in the `it` function to tell the framework the test is completed.

 ```javascript
 describe('github profile', function() {